mateussenne/ghostwriter/README.md

 - Verfified that the "Hello" text is displayed correctly on the page.
 - Checked the layout and styling of the page to ensure that it still looks visually appealing
 ```

+## Important
+**Limitation of Liability**: The use of Ghostwriter is at your own risk.
+We do not provide any warranty or guarantee regarding its functionality.
+In no event shall the authors or copyright holders be liable for any claim, damages, or other liability.

+**OpenAI Terms of Service**: By using Ghostwriter, you agree to comply with OpenAI's [Terms of Service](https://openai.com/terms).

+**Usage Costs**: Using Ghostwriter will consume funds from your OpenAI account.
+Costs are calculated based on the extent of your changes.
+Please review your OpenAI account settings for more information on pricing.

+**Privacy Policy**: Ghostwriter does not collect any personal data from users.
+However, it interacts with OpenAI's API, and users are subject to OpenAI's privacy policy.
+Please review OpenAI's [Privacy Policy](https://openai.com/privacy) for more information.